Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/inversekinematics.md

 ### Enabling Inverse Kinematics

-Inverse kinematics is only enabled for the last bone of each respective limb.
+Inverse kinematics is typically only enabled for the last bone of each respective limb.
 For example, for an arm, you would select the last hand bone and for a leg, you would select the bone that represents the foot.
 Select these last bones and click on **Edit Constraints** on the right-hand side.
 From the **Simulation preset** option, select **Inverse kinematics arm / leg**.
 You may further tweak this by changing the **Mode** option to **Advanced**, though in many cases it should be fine to just use the simple version.
 You can further adjust this at a later time.

 Watch the skeleton setup in the following video: